learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 }

 printCard.call(configuration)

-/*
+# Prints out:
-Happy Birthday, Odin One-Eye!
+# Happy Birthday, Odin One-Eye!
-From Asgard to Nifelheim, you're the best all-father ever.
+# From Asgard to Nifelheim, you're the best all-father ever.

-Love,
+#
-Admiration, respect, and love, Thor
+# Love,
-Your son, Loki
+# Admiration, respect, and love, Thor
-*/
+# Your son, Loki
 ```

 In the call to `forEach` we tell it to use for its context the context that